Find Affordable College Courses

 $23,408 Average Tuition & Fees

 Rowan University landed the #8 spot in the 2023 rankings for the best value teaching English or French programs.
-Located in the large suburb of Glassboro, Rowan is a public school with a fairly large student population.
+Located in the large suburb of Glassboro, Rowan is a public college with a large student population.

 Rowan undergraduate students pay an average of $23,408 in tuition and fees each year.